sftp-nik/EncryptVault/README.md

 - Ensure to keep your password safe as it is required for both encryption and decryption.
 - Deleting the original files after encryption enhances security.
 - Always verify the SHA-512 hash of the encrypted files to ensure data integrity.

+## Disclaimer
+This is developed only for educational purpose only, use this on your own risk!

 ## Developed by